Therkelsen/jellyfin_tools/README.md

 # Jellyfin Tools

-I made these scripts to help ease the updating flow of Jellyfin for myself.
-I run Jellyfin as a service on Ubuntu 22.04, so just take that into account if you are going to use the scripts.
+I created these scripts to streamline the updating process of Jellyfin for my personal use.
+I run Jellyfin as a service on Ubuntu 22.04, so please keep that in mind if you decide to utilize the scripts.

 ## Scripts

-For now, there are three scripts:
+Currently, there are three scripts available:

 ### `create_jellyfin_backup.sh`

-Creates a tarball called `jellyfin_backup.tar.gz` which contains your Jellyfin **data** and **config** directories.
+Creates a tarball named `jellyfin_backup.tar.gz`, containing your Jellyfin **data** and **config** directories.

 ### `update_jellyfin_installation.sh`

 Updates Jellyfin using `apt`.
-Also prompts you to create aliases with which to control Jellyfin:
+It also prompts you to create aliases for controlling Jellyfin:

 ### `restore_jellyfin_backup.sh`

-Untars the tarball created using `create_jellyfin_backup.sh` and puts the **data** and **config** into the appropriate locations on your machine.
+Untars the tarball created by `create_jellyfin_backup.sh` and places the **data** and **config** into the appropriate directories on your system.

-The order in which the scripts have been presented is also the order in which they should be run.
-Although hopefully you won't have to run `restore_jellyfin_backup.sh`.
+The presented order of the scripts reflects the recommended sequence of execution, though ideally, you won't need to run `restore_jellyfin_backup.sh`.

 - `restart_jellyfin`: Restarts the Jellyfin service.
 - `start_jellyfin`: Starts the Jellyfin service.
 - `stop_jellyfin`: Stops the Jellyfin service.

-- `status_jellyfin`: Gives you the Jellyfin service status.
+- `status_jellyfin`: Provides the current status of the Jellyfin service.

 ## Guide

-1. Clone repo or download scripts individually
+1. Clone the repository or download the scripts individually.

-2. Make sure that the scripts are executable: `sudo chmod +x <script.sh>`
+2. Ensure that the scripts are executable: `sudo chmod +x <script.sh>`.

-3. Run `create_jellyfin_backup.sh` and `update_jellyfin_installation.sh`.
+3. Execute `create_jellyfin_backup.sh` and `update_jellyfin_installation.sh`.

-4. Emergency - If something breaks, install the old version of Jellyfin and restore your backup using `restore_jellyfin_backup.sh`.
+4. In case of emergencies, if something goes wrong, install the previous version of Jellyfin and restore your backup using `restore_jellyfin_backup.sh`.